Hussain-Bader/Test-Your-Memory/README.md

 #### boxPictures

 I need array to set up the game.variable for the img , win , and hidePic. function to increase the size of the array ,and using sort() and math.random() to change the place of img , hide to hide the picture ,and more....

----

-### Help

-just html p to describe and button click Back.